opctl/opctl/README.md

 - `-p 42224:42224` expose container port `42224` via docker-machine port `42224`
 - `devopspec/engine` use latest [devopspec/engine](https://hub.docker.com/r/devopspec/engine/) image

-### 2) Explore the engine ReST API via Swagger UI
+### 2) Explore the engine API via Swagger UI

 open your browser and navigate to the url returned from `echo $(docker-machine ip):42224`

 # Releases
-All releases will be [tagged](https://github.com/dev-op-spec/engine/tags) and made available on the [releases](https://github.com/dev-op-spec/engine/releases) page with release notes.
+All releases will be [tagged](https://github.com/open-devops/engine/tags) and made available on the [releases](https://github.com/open-devops/engine/releases) page with release notes.

 # Versioning
 This project adheres to the [Semantic Versioning](http://semver.org/) specification